 You would like to invest in stocks?
 Check out NAGA Stocks!

-HOW DO I TRADE STOCKS ON NAGA TRADER?
+HOW DO I TRADE STOCKS ON NAGA Platform ?

 - Log into your account.

-- Decide if you want to trade down or up and then click trade.
+- Decide if you want to trade down (sell) or up (buy) and then click trade.

 Learn more about how to open and close a trade here.